 This is truly an exciting thing.
 I will share with you a little about this book.
 It's a new Contemporary Prayers, essentially a second volume with vivid, saturated ink drawings and eighty new prayers.
 These prayers were penned during the early pandemic, and so yes, it is a completely relevant book for our insanely wild ride of a world at present.

 Do you remember imagining 2020 when it was like, 1999 or 2003 or so?
-I recall just trying to imagine what it was going to be like.
+I recall just trying to imagine what it was going to be like, that futuristic sounding year.
 I imagined scary stuff, but I have to say, nothing like the almost daily new series of developments that we're seeing now.
 So I am very very grateful for the timing of this book, for the fact of this book, and that hopefully, more people will get to play around with using prayer as a tool, without having to conform to a specific spiritual or religious framework to tap in and connect.